tox-dev/tox/docs/reference/config.rst

     tox leaves a ``.venv`` directory or symlink alone, and a redirect file pointing outside the :ref:`work_dir` and the tox environments, since then the user or another tool chose the environment.

+    Left unset, tox writes the redirect file unless a tox environment's :ref:`env_dir` is the ``.venv`` path, since that environment is the project's ``.venv``.
+With ``true``, tox writes it and fails the run before any environment starts when such an environment exists; with ``false``, tox writes nothing.
+When a file sits where an environment should live, tox deletes it if it is a redirect file tox wrote, and otherwise fails that environment with an error naming the file.

 .. conf::
     :keys: venv_redirect_env